 Another option is what my wife and I do because we believe in having food storage for a year.
-First, you need to get several buckets.
-You can buy the food grade buckets (which are expensive) or you can go to a place like Home Depot and buy their painter's buckets.
-If you buy the painter's buckets you must store your food in Mylar bags.
+First, you need to get a lot of buckets.
+You can buy the food grade buckets or you can go to a place like Home Depot and buy their painters buckets.
+If you buy the painters buckets you must store your food in Mylar bags.
+(I recommend mylarbagsdirect.com.)

 Mylar bags come in several different sizes so you can put one meal per bag if you choose.
-Or you could use larger bags that would make two meals or an entire day worth of meals.
+Or you could use larger bags that would make two meals or an entire days worth of meals.

-Let me give you an example of how this all works...
+Let me give you an example of how this all works.
 Let's say you decide that you're going to buy two 50-pound bags of rice from Costco as part of your food storage and you're going to put them in the Home Depot buckets.

 You would need to get Mylar bags and you would need to decide how many cups of rice you're going to put in each bag.
-Measuring out your rice by cups saves you time later because you'll know each bag is a certain amount of cups and therefore needs a certain amount of water to make a meal.
-Each bag could be enough rice for your family for one meal or for a whole day, whichever works best for you.
-Once you put your cups of rice in each bag you need to seal the bags with a clothes iron.
-(You just run the hot iron over the bag and the heat seals it.)
+Once you put 3 or 4 cups of rice in each bag you need to seal the bags with a clothes iron.
+(You just run the iron over the bag and the heat seals it.)

 Once the bag is sealed you throw it in the bucket and once the bucket is full you move onto the next one.
-Be sure you have a top for your bucket to keep out critters.
-Of course, you can use this method with rice, flour, and all types of grains.
+Of course, you can do this with your rice, flour, and all types of grains.

 Just make sure you have enough food for 30-days and that as you use your canned food or bags of rice that you remember to replace them.
-My wife runs an inventory of litterally every item of food in our house every 3 months and then she replenishes what we need in our long term storage to ensure we are always at one full year of food.

-Also, don't forget about food and water storage for your pets.
-Make sure you have a 30-day supply for Fido and Fluffy too.
+Also, don't forget about food storage for your pets.
+Make sure you have a 30-day supply for them too.

-You'll also want to have at least one manual can opener in your house (we have 3)... a small backpacking stove with fuel for 30 days to cook meals if needed

-(Coleman and MSR make good stoves), several books of matches and several cigarette lighters.
+You'll also want to have a manual can opener in your house... a small backpacking stove to cooks meals if need be (Coleman and MSR make good stoves)... several books of matches... several cigarette lighters.